-The Echo Valley is part of Bornholm's longest crevice valley, which extends from Saltuna in the east for a distance of 12 kilometers to Vallensgårds Mose.
-But in reality it is even longer, because under the layer of earth it extends as far as Arnager in the west.
+Echo Valley is part of Bornholm's longest rift valley, which stretches from Saltuna in the east for 12 kilometers to Vallensgårds Mose.
+But it's actually even longer, as it stretches under the earth layer all the way to Arnager in the west.
 The valley is up to 70 meters wide and is bounded to the northwest by 20-meter-high vertical cliff walls.

 Today the valley is used as a lush pasture for cows.